lucapette/website/content/writing/my-programming-principles.md

 to make to a system is a couple of lines.
 It's always a little more than that, possibly touching a few files here and there.
 In these situations, my workflow is:

 - Change very little.
-A few lines or less.
+A few lines _or less_.
 - Seek feedback
 - If it works _so far_, repeat